The Illusion of AI Expertise Under Uncertainty: Navigating Elusive Ground Truth via a Probabilistic Paradigm: Empirical Results

-\item As a consequence, when the agreement between ground truth radiologists is high, some of the largest performance gap can be observed between human radiologists and models in pathologies \textit{where models do not perform particularly well}.
+\item As a consequence \textbf{(a)}, only when the agreement in ground truth is high, does a \textit{ model's poor performance} become more apparent.
+As a result, in the bins with high certainty is where the largest performance gap can be observed between human experts and models.
 For instance, for Support Devices, humans achieve F1 0.98 ($p_d\rightarrow1.0$), and the $\Delta=H-M$ compared to models is over 22 points for both Gemini 3 and GPT 5.1 as shown in Table~\ref{tab:exampleperfvar}.

-\item As a corollary, the performance of humans drops substantially at low agreement ($p_d\rightarrow0.6$) with an average F1 of $0.55\pm.15$, accuracy $0.63\pm.02$ and expected accuracy of $0.6$ according to Equation~\ref{equ:expectedacc}.
+\item As a consequence \textbf{(b)}, the performance of humans drops substantially at low agreement ($p_d\rightarrow0.6$ \textbf{\textit{red lines}} in chart~\ref{fig:modelvshumansunderuncertainity}) with an average F1 of $0.55\pm.15$, accuracy $0.63\pm.02$ and expected accuracy of $0.6$ according to Equation~\ref{equ:expectedacc}.
 Here, the relative performance difference narrows down the most between the human radiologists and models \textul{even} in pathologies \textit{where models do not perform particularly well}, with models outperforming the radiologists in some cases.
-For instance, for Support Devices, human performance drops from F1 0.98 ($p_d\rightarrow1.0$) to F1 0.72 ($p_d\rightarrow0.6$), whereas the performance of all 3 models remains largely the same $0.76\pm0.02$, outperforming radiologists by $4\pm2$ points. \textit{Notes on sample size:} At $p_d\rightarrow0.6$ with very few samples ($N<=12$), humans can achieve an accuracy of 0.8 (see Appendix Table~\ref{tab:appendix:gemini25pro}), and this statistically has a $\approx22\%$ chance at $N=12$ according to Equation~\ref{equ:biomial} compared to near zero with a sample size of 100.
+For instance, for Support Devices, human performance drops from F1 0.98 ($p_d\rightarrow1.0$) to F1 0.72 ($p_d\rightarrow0.6$), whereas the performance of all 3 models remains largely the same $0.76\pm0.02$, outperforming radiologists by $4\pm2$ points. \textit{Sample size note:} Akin to random coin flip achieving 100\% hit rate on very few samples, $p_d\rightarrow0.6$ with very few samples ($N<=12$), humans can achieve an accuracy of 0.8, and this statistically has a $\approx22\%$ chance at $N=12$ according to Equation~\ref{equ:biomial}.

-\end{enumerate}
+\end{enumerate} }

 The overall distribution of $\Delta=H-M$, where $\Delta$ tends to be relatively higher $p_d\rightarrow1.0$ compared to $p_d\rightarrow0.6$ where average $\Delta=H-M$ for F1 drops to near zero, is further illustrated in Figure~\ref{fig:delte}.
 Without stratification by uncertainty, based on aggregate performance, we would have drawn a misleading conclusion that there is no statistically significant difference between a weak algorithm (including models) and expert doctors.
 For instance, previous studies have reported \cite{Tiu2022, Lee2025-yl} that the models achieve expert level performance in CheXpert dataset, where the model scores F1 0.60 while the radiologists score F1 0.62 across 5 pathologies.
 Drawing parallels to our study, for instance for Cardiomegaly, the difference between human and Gemini 3 $\Delta = 0.68 - 0.66 = 0.02$, but as $p_d\rightarrow1.0$ the performance of the Gemini 3 model compared to humans is much lower with $\Delta=0.35$ as shown in Table~\ref{tab:exampleperfvar}.